Maximize Scrum with the Scrum Values: Focus (Part 1 of 5)

 - When the future is uncertain, there is a tendency to want to keep analyzing.
 Focus helps a team accept uncertainty, look at what they know today, and take a small step.
 This approach works because we learn from doing and can change direction based on what we learn.

-- The Development Team's shared accountability to deliver the "Done" Increment creates a focus on the overall outcome, not simply on what each individual can accomplish.
+- The Scrum Team's shared accountability to create a valuable, useful Increment creates a focus on the overall outcome, not simply on what each individual can accomplish.

 - Having a product vision creates focus on where we are going, and that can inform the team's decisions on a daily basis.